 Queen’s Park Infant Academy has a senior member of staff who is responsible for child protection matters affecting pupils at school.
-The Designated Safeguarding Lead (DSL) is Mrs Edwards - Head Teacher, who also leads on the Prevent agenda and E-Safety.
+The Designated Safeguarding Lead (DSL) is Mrs Edwards - Head Teacher, who also leads on the Prevent agenda and Online Safety.
 The Designated Safeguarding Deputies are Mrs Blanchard (Deputy Head Teacher - Inclusion Lead), and Mrs Adeney (Reception Year Leader).
 The school has a Safeguarding Policy, which explains how the school deals with child protection concerns, including allegations about the behaviour of members of staff.

 All schools must follow: